Google Page Experience Guide

 - Use a Content Distribution Network (CDN) for caching and website optimization.

 Ready for the new Google algorithm update?
-Now that we’ve covered what is Google update Core Web Vitals and how to improve Core Web Vitals, let’s delve into the other four search signals that are also part of the new Google update.
+Now that we’ve covered what is Google update Core Web Vitals and how to improve Core Web Vitals, let’s delve into the other three search signals that are also part of the new Google update.

 Other Google Page Experience Ranking Signals